parcel-bundler/examples/flow/README.md

 Parcel supports using Flow types out of the box.

-In this example we use the `// @flow` pragma at the top of each JS file to have it's types checked.
+In this example we use the `.flowconfig` file to instruct Parcel to use Flow and the `// @flow` pragma at the top of each JS file to specify those files to be type-checked.

 To run Flow, either install it as an editor indtegration, or run either `yarn run flow` or `npm run flow`.